 Table of Contents Hide

 Comments are a piece of text in a computer program that provides more information on the source code written.
-Like every other programming language, Python has three different types of comments: single-line comments, multi-line comments, and documentation string to comment out block of code.
+Like every other programming language, Python has three different types of comments: single-line comments, multiline comments, and documentation string to comment out block of code.

 Introduction to Python Comment Block